Steps to doing business with the government

 in a HUBZone, visit HUB zone information and map.

 SBA 8(a) program for minority businesses.
 The SBA 8(a) program provides direct help in obtaining federal contracts.
 Participants must have been in business at least 2 years and have non-businesss and non-home assets less than $250,000.
 For more information, visit SBA Business Development.
-To apply for the 8(a) program, visit SBA 8a application.
+To apply, visit SBA application.

 US Department of Transportation recognizes veteran-owned small businesses.
 For more information, visit US DOT.

 Look for sub-contracting opportunities.
 The government bid process can take six months.
 It is often faster to find sub-contracting opportunities with companies that have already received a government contract.
-SBA sub-contracting opportunities.
+You can find federal sub-contracting opportunities at SBA Subcontracting.

 Network and market your business to find opportunities under $25,000.
 All purchases under $100,000 are supposed to go to small business.
 Federal agencies use credit cards for purchases of $2,500 or less.
 For purchases between $2,500 and $25,000, they must obtain quotes from at least three vendors.